ikiwq/pathfinding-visualizer/README.md

 ## Requirements
 - Python 3.10 and above.
 Download python from the [official website](https://www.python.org/).
 - Pygame.
 Install Pygame by running 'pip install pygame' in your terminal.

+# Usage
+Run in your terminal

+    python main.py